-Ultra-hot weather is definitely not for the faint of heart.
-It can turn even the most level-headed person into an unreasonable grump!
+Ultra-hot summer weather is definitely not for the faint of heart.
+It can turn even the most level-headed person into an unreasonable grump and the most inviting home into an unwelcoming sauna!
 Hot weather can also be dangerous, both for humans and our four-legged friends.
-In either case, it can really pay to know a few tricks for cooling off quickly.
+In either case, it can really pay to know a few tips and tricks for cooling off quickly.
 And it just so happens that that’s exactly what I plan on sharing with you today!

 These tips cover a wide variety of scenarios where you might want to cool something down quickly.
 From warm drinks to hot cars, and stuffy beds to sweaty faces, there’s sure to be a tip here that will help you “find your chill!”
 And if you have any brilliant tips for cooling off that aren’t listed here, I’d love to hear about them!
 Share your tip in a comment at the bottom of this post, and we can keep the conversation going there. :-)